Dealer

 In the kitchen, you prefer to concentrate on the essentials:

-The preparation and cooking of food.
-High-quality kitchen appliances are more important to you than a confusing selection of cookware and accessories.
+the preparation and cooking of food.
+High-quality kitchen appliances are more important to you than a cluttered selection of cookware and accessories.
 A minimalist kitchen like this is easy to realise and also saves a lot of space in small flats.

 What does a minimalist kitchen look like?

-Minimalism focuses on functionality combined with the best quality.
+Minimalism emphasises functionality combined with the best quality.
 The fittings are minimalist and kitchen appliances are often only recognisable at second glance, for example because the cooker and sink are completely flush with the worktop.
-The only thing that catches the eye when you enter the room is an elegantly curved tap.
+Only an elegantly curved tap catches the eye when entering the room.

-Combination appliances eliminate the need for many kitchen gadgets that would otherwise take up space: One example is the innovative BORA X BO steam oven, which integrates the function of a steam oven into the classic oven.
-It also shows another advantage of the modern minimalist kitchen: Instead of conspicuous control buttons and other elements, which mainly cause extra work when cleaning, there is only a completely integrated control panel.
-This is an invisible part of a smooth façade when not in use and only lights up when you use it.
+Combi appliances eliminate the need for many kitchen gadgets that would otherwise take up space: One example is the innovative BORA X BO steam oven, which integrates the function of a steam oven into the classic oven.
+It also demonstrates another advantage of the modern minimalist kitchen: instead of conspicuous control knobs and other elements that cause extra work when cleaning, there is simply a fully integrated control panel.
+When not in use, this is an invisible part of a smooth façade and only lights up when you use it.

-Firstly, think about your preferred furnishing style.
-Do you want your minimalist kitchen to be black and high-gloss or to radiate cosiness with wood?
-Of course, you can also combine materials: An all-white interior, for example, can quickly appear sterile and uncomfortable.
-Soften the look by using wood in a warm brown tone for the worktop or parquet flooring in a predominantly white minimalist kitchen.
+Firstly, think about your preferred interior design style.
+Do you want your minimalist kitchen to be black and high-gloss or cosy with wood?
+Of course, you can also combine materials: An all-white interior, for example, can quickly look sterile and uncomfortable.
+Soften the look by using wood in a warm brown colour for the worktop or parquet flooring in a predominantly white minimalist kitchen.

 Sink

-Whether for quick cleaning of crockery or as a drinking water dispenser: A sink is indispensable.
+Whether for quickly cleaning dishes or as a drinking water dispenser: a sink is indispensable.
 Choose a model that is barely recognisable at first glance and blends in perfectly with the worktop.

 Cooktop